jabbauer/PJM_Sensor/README.md

 6. Navigate to **Settings > Devices & Services** and add the **PJM Sensor** integration.
 7. In the configuration flow:
    - **Select your utility zone.**
    - **Enter your API key** (optional).
-Without an API key, the integration fetches the subscription key but limits you to 3 sensors.
+Without an API key, you may become IP banned by PJM.
+Utilize for initial testing only.
    - **Choose the sensor entities** you want to enable.
      - By default, **instantaneous_total_load**, **total_short_forecast**, and **total_load_forecast** are selected.
      - Without an API key, only up to 3 sensors can be selected.
+     - Per PJM, Non-members may not exceed 6 data connections per minute.

 ## Bug Fixes - 2.1.5:
 - Increased history buffer lengths, 12 to 36